NinthDesertDude/TexturePackTool/README.md

 # TexturePackTool
 A very simple texture packer in WPF (Windows only) made for MonoGame.
-It lets you add any number of spritesheets.
-For each one, it lets you import any number of images as frames that will be automatically arranged for a reasonably tight fit in the spritesheet, handling images with different dimensions.
-It also exports a JSON file using the frame names you entered, and their {x,y,width,height} positions.
-You can export with a transparent border around the images (for engines that use halfpixel offsets like MonoGame), or not.

 ![image](https://user-images.githubusercontent.com/30244654/224281532-0d211f0b-35f6-422a-af60-bcd4feb99395.png)

+Features:
+ - add any number of spritesheets with any number of images each, called frames
+ - export to create a JSON file describing the frame {x,y,width,height} with the image
+   - export without offset (no added borders)
+   - export for half-pixel offset (adds a 1px transparent border around everything).
+Ideal for MonoGame

+Notes:
+ - When you click New, you specify the JSON location.
+This is also where the exported image will land
+ - Frames added will have paths relative to the JSON path.